Kurt Meyer: HIAG activities and death

 One of HIAG's de facto leaders, Meyer was appointed the organization's spokesperson in 1959.
 He presented himself in this capacity as pragmatic and loyal to the West German state, and HIAG as an apolitical group.
 Even though elements of HIAG increasingly aligned with extreme right-wing groups such as the Deutsche Reichspartei (DRP), Meyer continued to push for a more moderate image in the public.
 In a television interview with the Canadian Broadcasting Corporation in January 1960, he even claimed that he would order Waffen-SS veterans to protect Jewish synagogues and graveyards if he could do so.
 This statement was met with severe criticism by many openly antisemitic members of HIAG, resulting in growing tensions in the organization.
 Meyer responded by dissolving the most extreme chapters of HIAG, and restructuring the group to solidify the control of its central leadership over the members.
 His tactics met with some success, and he met with numerous politicians to advocate for better treatment of former Waffen-SS members, convincing some that he and HIAG had distanced themselves from far-right extremism.
 He had less success in his 1959–1961 meetings with prominent SPD politician and former concentration camp inmate Fritz Erler.
 The latter was supposed to gauge Meyer's supposed conversion to democracy, as the SPD was prepared to support a moderate wing of HIAG to counteract more extreme elements of the group.
 Erler repeatedly confronted Meyer with the extreme right-wing rhetoric of many HIAG members and outlets, prompting the spokesman to shift all blame to his rivals in the lobby group.
 Meyer never fully convinced Erler of his position, but his meetings with him and other politicians still enabled HIAG to become more respected in the public and better spread its message.
 Regardless of his claims, Meyer always remained a covert, steadfast adherent of Nazism.

 Meyer experienced poor health later in life, with heart and kidney disease and requiring the use of a cane.
 After a series of mild strokes, he died of a heart attack in Hagen, Westphalia, on 23 December 1961.
-Fifteen thousand people attended his funeral in Hagen, with a cushion-bearer carrying his medals in the cortege.
+Fifteen thousand people attended his funeral in Hagen, with the customary cushion-bearer carrying his medals in the cortege.